Automated Graph Machine Learning: Approaches, Libraries, Benchmarks and Directions: Acknowledgment

 His current research interests are in the area of data-driven multimedia networking and multimedia intelligence.
 He has published over 350 referred papers, and is inventor or co-inventor of over 50 patents.
 He received eight Best Paper Awards, including ACM Multimedia 2012 and IEEE Transactions on Circuits and Systems for Video Technology in 2001 and 2019.

-He served as EiC for IEEE Transactions on Multimedia (2017-2019).
-He serves as the chair of the steering committee for IEEE Transactions on Multimedia, and he serves Associate EiC for IEEE Transactions for Circuits and Systems for Video technology.
+He currently serves EiC for IEEE Transactions for Circuits and Systems for Video technology.
+He served as EiC for IEEE Transactions on Multimedia (2017-2019) and the chair of the steering committee for IEEE Transactions on Multimedia (2020-2022).
 He serves as General Co-Chair for ACM Multimedia 2018 and ACM CIKM 2019, respectively.
 He is an AAAS Fellow, IEEE Fellow, SPIE Fellow, and a member of The Academy of Europe (Academia Europaea). \end{IEEEbiography}